senzing-garage/sz-sdk-csharp/README.md

 ### Building

+1. Generating the Example Documentation Snippets

+    ```console
+    dotnet build Senzing.Sdk -p:GeneratePackageOnBuild=false
+    dotnet test Senzing.Sdk.Demo
+    ```

+    Alternatively, via `Makefile`:

+    ```console
+    gmake demo
+    ```

 1. Building with Debug:

     ```console
-    dotnet build Senzing.Sdk
+    dotnet build Senzing.Sdk -p:GenerateDocumentationFile=true
     ```

+    **NOTE:** This will produce warnings if you have **NOT** generated the example documentation snippets.

+    Alternatively, via `Makefile` it will always generate the documentation example snippets first:

+    ```console
+    gmake debug
+    ```

-    The DLL will be found in `Senzing.Sdk/bin/Debug/netstandard2.0/Senzing.Sdk.dll` The NuGet package will be ound in `Senzing.Sdk/bin/Debug/Senzing.Sdk.4.0.0-beta.2.0.nupkg`
+    The DLL will be found in `Senzing.Sdk/bin/Debug/netstandard2.0/Senzing.Sdk.dll` The NuGet package will be found in `Senzing.Sdk/bin/Debug/Senzing.Sdk.4.0.0-beta.2.0.nupkg`

 1. Building with Release:

     ```console
-    dotnet build -c Release Senzing.Sdk
+    dotnet build -c Release Senzing.Sdk -p:GenerateDocumentationFile=true
     ```

+    Alternatively, via `Makefile` it will always generate the documentation example snippets first:

+    ```console
+    gmake release
+    ```

+    **NOTE:** This will produce warnings if you have **NOT** generated the example documentation snippets.

-    The DLL will be found in `Senzing.Sdk/bin/Release/netstandard2.0/Senzing.Sdk.dll` The NuGet package will be ound in `Senzing.Sdk/bin/Release/Senzing.Sdk.4.0.0-beta.2.0.nupkg`
+    The DLL will be found in `Senzing.Sdk/bin/Release/netstandard2.0/Senzing.Sdk.dll` The NuGet package will be found in `Senzing.Sdk/bin/Release/Senzing.Sdk.4.0.0-beta.2.0.nupkg`

 1. Running unit tests: